b3fr4nk/Python-CLI-Games-Tutorial/P01-Flash-Cards/content.md

 We need to access the `cards` key, to get back its array value `[{'q': 'What is the capital of Syria', 'a': 'Damascus'}]`.

-Run the program.
+> [action]
+>
+> Run the program again using `python3 flashcards.py` and make sure you get output as described above

 # A Few More Questions

 We're using learning the capitals of countries in the middle east for our cards.

+> [action]
+>
-Let's add a few more capitals to our `me-capitals.json` file:
+> Let's add a few more capitals to our `me-capitals.json` file:
+>
 ```json
 {
   "cards": [